markdown

 ACFU_BSBO_SaveDocumentDesktop ( "vArchive:myDocArchive"; "Customers/11213/Contract.docx"; "Customer 11213 Contract" )

-If the user holds the Alt key down while doing this, a File Save dialogue appears for the user to select an alternate name or location.
+If the user holds the Alt key down while doing this, a File Save dialog appears for the user to select an alternate name or location.

 Else, it will be copied to the user's desktop.